MateuszNaKodach/FluentEvents/README.md

 2. You need to send a notification to the clients of a web application when a domain event is raiesd

 ### How do I get started?
-Here is an example that uses the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) package to inject the EventsContext.
+Here is an example that uses the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) package to inject the EventsContext and the [FluentEvents.EntityFramework](https://www.nuget.org/packages/FluentEvents.EntityFramework/) package to automatically attach the entities materialized from [EntityFramework](https://www.nuget.org/packages/EntityFramework) queries
 In this example we are going to send an email when the "FriendRequestApproved" event is raised.

 #### Add the events context to your services: